Current Size: 100%

 My employer provides maternity leave on full pay.
 Does it have to provide full pay to anyone taking Shared Parental Leave as well?

-In an encouraging number of workplaces where unions are recognised, negotiated agreements have been reached on shared parental pay at a level that exceeds the basic statutory minimum, which is just £140.98 per week or 90% of average weekly earnings if less.
-For more information, see the results of the TUC 2016 Equality Audit.
-For information on how to join a union and on organising union recognition where you work, browse our Union Finder tool.
+In an encouraging number of workplaces where unions are recognised, negotiated agreements have been reached on shared parental pay at a level that exceeds the basic statutory minimum, which is just £145.18 per week (from April 2018) or 90% of average weekly earnings if less.